Our latest release has new and improved

 point on a night where the team made just 13 of 22 free throw attempts.

-Lest you not already know this,
+Lest you not already

 A Story-based Approach to